SarabmeetMasson/Cryptogram/README.md

 # License

-Cryptogram is released under the MIT License.
+Cryptogram is released under the BSD 4-Clause License.

 # Contact